Tools#

 image76

-3. During the flight, alert message is shown on the map and you can select from the following:
+During the flight, a message will appear on the map with the following options:

 image77